Final Cut Pro offers unprecedented speed and superior quality

 Final Cut Pro is a native OS X application built with the Apple Cocoa framework.
 It uses modern interface technologies like Core Animation and is enhanced for the Retina display on the MacBook Pro.

-The high-quality rendering in Final Cut Pro makes it possible to compute realistic effects with extraordinary precision using floating-point, linear-light colour space calculations.
-You get the same superb results for blurs, scales and lighting effects as you would from high-end compositing software.
+The high-quality rendering in Final Cut Pro makes it possible to compute realistic effects with extraordinary precision using floating-point, linear-light color space calculations.
+You get the same superb results for blurs, scales, and lighting effects as you would from high-end compositing software.

 Output video to an external monitor using third-party PCIe cards or Thunderbolt I/O devices.
-You can even output directly from the HDMI port on selected Mac computers.
-Connect to waveform monitors, vectorscopes and calibrated, high-quality video monitors to ensure your final project meets broadcast specifications.
+You can even output directly from the HDMI port on select Mac computers.
+Connect to waveform monitors, vectorscopes, and calibrated, high-quality video monitors to ensure that your final project meets broadcast specifications.
 Or send video to large HD or 4K screens so everyone in the edit suite can see the creative process at work.

 Apple ProRes is a family of high-quality video codecs designed for maximum speed and optimal resolution in post-production.
-ProRes allows you to edit full-frame 4:2:2 and 4:4:4:4 HD, 2K, 4K and larger video sources — including ProRes Log C from ARRI ALEXA and AMIRA cameras — with multi-stream, real-time performance in Final Cut Pro.
-ProRes takes advantage of multiple processors to speed up background rendering, transcoding and exporting for delivery to web or digital broadcast.
+ProRes allows you to edit full-frame 4:2:2 and 4:4:4:4 HD, 2K, 4K, and larger video sources — including ProRes Log C from ARRI ALEXA and AMIRA cameras — with multistream, real-time performance in Final Cut Pro.
+ProRes takes advantage of multiple processors to speed up background rendering, transcoding, and exporting for delivery to web or digital broadcast.
 And when working with ProRes Log C files from cameras like the ARRI ALEXA and AMIRA, Final Cut Pro X automatically displays your footage with standard Rec.
-709 contrast and colour levels while allowing you to manipulate the underlying Log C levels for greater range when colour grading and compositing.
+709 contrast and color levels while allowing you to manipulate the underlying Log C levels for greater range when color grading and compositing.